On Calculating the Chromatic Symmetric Function: Steps, Routes and Marchs

 \begin{proof} For each $0 \leq i \leq k$, define the graph $H_i$ as the graph obtained from $G_1$ by removing the edges $uv_1, \ldots, uv_i$ and adding the edges $wv_1, \ldots, wv_i$.
 Note that by definition, $H_0 = G_1$ and $H_k = G_2$.
 Since $H_i$ is stepable to $H_{i+1}$ for each $0 \leq i \leq k - 1$, the sequence $R = (H_0 = G_1, H_1, \ldots, H_k = G_2)$ forms a route from $G_1$ to $G_2$.
 Describing this route as $\text{march}(G_1 \to G_2) = (P, N)$, the marching formula (Equation \eqref{march-form}) gives:

 Observing that $N_i = P_{i+1}$ for each $0 \leq i \leq k - 2$, and noting $P_0 = P^\prime$ and $N_{k-1} = N^\prime$, we conclude:

 as required. \end{proof}

 As shown in the proof, the relation is equivalent to finding a route between $G_1$ and $G_2$, and by considering the march of this route and applying Equation \eqref{march-form} we will end up with the desired relation.
 Note that, in the case of forests, none of the neighbors of $u$ can be adjacent to $w$, except for $w$ itself.
 So, in this case, the above relation will be the same as the DNC-relation.
+Note that how this version is faster in the sense that it avoids a lot of calculations because of the cancellations.
+This brings up a new question.
+Where else can we make such cancellations to make the final relation simpler?